infomark-org/infomark-docs/docs/content/guides/overview.md

 The frontend is written in [Elm](https://elm-lang.org/), a functional frontend language which compiles to JavaScript.
 The application is just a single page application (SPA) which uses fragments for routing.
 So the server only needs to distribute the static HTML page and the REST Api which is used to interact with the server.
-The API is defined in this [repository](https://github.com/cgtuebingen/infomark-swagger) using [Swagger](https://swagger.io/).
+The API is defined [here](https://infomark.org/swagger/) using [Swagger](https://swagger.io/).